• Home

 Carrie's Experimental Kitchen

-Mediterranean Quinoa Salad made with organic quinoa, Kalamata olives, sun dried tomatoes and Feta cheese in a balsamic vinaigrette is loaded with flavor.
+Mediterranean Quinoa Salad made with nutty quinoa, Kalamata olives, sun dried tomatoes and Feta cheese in a balsamic vinaigrette.

 Print Recipe Pin Recipe